a3gz/shop_building_s32x2/README.md

 ## What can you do with this?

 Do whatever you want with this **except** put it for sale.
 This can be used as a learning tool or to setaup your own shop or showroom. **Just please, don't turn it into a product**.

+## Upload cost

+Numbers involved in this building to Second Life as shown in the snapshots:

+  * Cost 210 $L
+  * Weight: 27 LI